denialromeo/danielmoore.us/about.md

     <p>"The basis of society, of any society, is a certain pride in obedience.
 When this pride no longer &nbsp;exists, the society collapses." &ndash; <a href="ihttps://www.goodreads.com/notes/24457126-drawn-and-quartered/71655209-daniel-moore">Emil Cioran</a></p>
     <p>U.S. media propaganda is so effective that I regularly find myself sneered at by poor white people.
 "I can't afford rent and food, but I have white skin, so I win!"
 Living here is pretty surreal.</p>
     <p>Happiness and success are choices.
 Ones you make by getting up every day and working hard.
 Especially in a country as rich as the U.S., if you find yourself failing, it's probably on you.</p>
+    <p>U.S. media propaganda is so effective that I regularly find myself sneered at by poor white people.
+"I can't afford rent and food, but I have white skin, so I win!"
+Living here is pretty surreal.</p>
+    <p>I'm quite happy with the overall trajectory of U.S. politics.
+There's nowhere else I'd rather be.</p>
 {%endcomment%}
     <p>Historical statements I believe &ndash;</p>
     <ul>